xz885-Xiwen/INFO-5940-Codespace/README.md

    - View the AI-generated response with source citations

 3. **View Sources**
-   - Click "📚 View Sources" under any response
+   - Click "View Sources" under any response
    - See the exact document passages used to generate the answer

 4. **Continue Conversation**